VisionEval/VisionEval-Docs/user_guide/02-concept-primer.Rmd

 A massDOT [guidebook](https://www.mass.gov/doc/guidebook/download) provides extensive information about such programs.
 In some states such programs are mandatory for large employers.
 Information on Oregon's [Employee Commute Options](https://www.oregon.gov/deq/aq/programs/pages/eco.aspx) program includes information about conducting employee surveys to demonstrate progress towards commuting trip reduction targets.

+This input is used within the Travel Demand Management input for work-based policies.
+The input assumes workers participate in a strong employee commute options programs (e.g., free transit pass, emergency ride home, bike rider facilities, etc.).

+This input is the complement to the IMP [(Individualized marketing programs)](#individualized-marketing-programs)

 ### employment rate {#employment-rate}
 The employment rate is the number potential workers aged 17 and over divided by the total number of persons in the Bzone.
 Note that it is a calculated rate based on zonal attributes, and is a proxy for the labor force participation rate.